jloaiza/pixels-challenge/README.md

 * :white_check_mark: The pixel solution code is complete and tested.

 * :warning: The Unit test framework usage needs to be improved.
-Right now you have to uncomment the `main`, `setUp` and `tearDown` functions of the test file you want to run and comment the same functions in the other files.
+Right now there is a Makefile target for each test file.

 * :warning: The `Makefile` needs to be improved.
-There is only one target used for testing that could've been coded better.

 ## Testing